prem-muthedath/timer/README.md

 Beck's timer framework times methods over a pre-defined set of collection sizes.
 See Kent Beck's book "Implementation Patterns" (Appendix A) for a discussion of the timer framework.
-Instead of a full listing of the framework code, Beck gives code fragments as he explains his framework.
-I have assembled these code pieces together, supplying 1 missing method myself, in `notes/kent-beck-timer` folder, where you can view `MethodsTimer.java` and `MethodTimer.java`, the two classes that comprise Beck's framework.
+Instead of a full code listing, Beck gives code fragments as he explains his framework.
+I have assembled these fragments together, supplying 1 missing method myself, in `notes/kent-beck-timer` folder, where you can view `MethodsTimer.java` and `MethodTimer.java`, the two classes that comprise Beck's framework.
 The folder also has 2 tests from Beck's book.

-Beck keeps his framework deliberately minimal and simple, because his aim is not to develop a robust framework for the public domain with thousands of users but to demonstrate certain principles for readers of his book.
-So Beck correctly accepts stuff that he otherwise would have improved on or redesigned.
+Beck keeps his framework deliberately minimal and simple, because his aim is not to develop a robust framework for the public domain with thousands of users but to demonstrate key principles for his readers.
+He therefore rightly accepts tradeoffs that he otherwise would not have.

 Over here, my goal is to try and do a good object design by putting stuff that I learned from Beck's book into practice.
 So, as part of my learning, I decided to